 Repairs can be simple and straightforward, mostly due to the fact that this style hides flaws and your fix doesn’t have to be as “perfect” as it would have to be on a smooth surface.
 If asbestos is present, however, it is best to use professional services for repairs in order to ensure best practices.

-For areas that are smaller than 16” by 16”, you can apply acoustic texture directly to the area.
+For areas that are smaller than 8 square feet, you can apply aerosol texture directly to the area.
 This is available in 16 oz. aerosol cans for less than $15.
 Larger areas call for pneumatic hoppers, which are small hand-held spray guns that can cover a greater area with the best adhesion.
-These are $25-$75 and the acoustic powder it uses will cost around $20.
+These are $25-$75 and the aerosol powder it uses will cost around $20.

 If the surface has never been primed or painted, you can remove the damage by wetting the area and scraping the problem away.
 There is also a premixed patch available for around $5 per quart that works well for repairs.